AlexB52/grizzly-group/README.md

-:construction: **The gem is not published and is still a work in progress.**
+:anger: **DISCLAIMER**: Reading this piece isn't for the faint of heart.

-# Grizzly::Collection
+# Grizzly library

-Grizzly::Collection is an attempt to end the predominance of the Array in Ruby by providing a Ruby monad & collection class that behaves like an array but returns a subclass instance instead of a new array.
+The Grizzly library is an attempt to end the predominance of the Array in Ruby by providing a Collection class that returns expected results from subgrouping methods like `Array#select, Array#partition, Array#reject`, to name a few.
 The work came after reading [Steve Klabnik's warning](https://steveklabnik.com/writing/beware-subclassing-ruby-core-classes) & [gist](https://gist.github.com/steveklabnik/6071687) about subclassing Ruby core classes.

-This is an attempt to solve what is intuitively expected from sugrouping methods like `Array#select, Array#partition, Array#reject` to name a few.
+We're testing the library against the [Ruby/Spec](https://github.com/ruby/spec) to avoid as many side effects as possible.

+The library provides four classes/modules:

+* Grizzly::Collection (Array subclass)
+* Grizzly::Enumerable (Enumerable extension)
+* Grizzly::Enumerator (Enumerator decorator)
+* Grizzly::LazyEnumerator (Enumerator::Lazy decorator)

-The library is tested against [ruby/spec](https://github.com/ruby/spec) to avoid undesirable side effects.
-The Grizzly::Collection class works and is subclassed from Array, you will love to hate it.
+**The Grizzly::Collection is a subclass of Array that works; you will love to hate it.**

-Other libraries that provide something similar: [Dry::Monads::List](https://dry-rb.org/gems/dry-monads/1.3/list/)

 ## Usage